-This afternoon is devoted to the 'Thessaloniki City Secrets Tour' You''be taken to the thriving food and culture spots of Thessaloniki that reflect the pulse of Greek people’s hearts - bustling, warm and full of life!
+This afternoon is devoted to the 'Thessaloniki City Secrets Tour'.
+You'll be taken to the thriving food and culture spots of Thessaloniki.
 Throughout the tour you will enjoy stories about Greek culture, customs and traditions and immerse yourself in local life, while taking in the sights, sounds and smells of the different areas of the city.

 Your farewell dinner will be at one of the most authentic restaurants in the city overlooking Thermaikos bay.
-Sunset views in Greece’s most romantic city, as southern Greeks love to call it, will be adding a scarlet tinted backdrop to your evening.
+Sunset views in Greece’s most romantic city, as southern Greeks love to call it, will add a scarlet-tinted backdrop to your evening.

 Breakfast at your hotel with locally sourced produce.
 You will then be taken to the airport or you can choose to extend your stay in the city or nearby.